 Watch for exceptions.
 Some districts might be listed twice.
 This could be because the tax rate in that area may have changed during the taxable period.
 You can avoid any problems here by making sure that the district numbers match up on your TaxJar California state report and on your Schedule A.

 Enter Preparer Information, and then click next.

 Submit your return and then follow the instructions to pay your sales tax.
 Be sure to save and print a copy of your return!

 Make your payment and save a copy of your receipt!

 And that’s it!
 You’ve used your California state report in TaxJar to save hours filling out your California sales tax return!

 Never want to do that again?
 We don’t blame you.
 Sign up for TaxJar AutoFile and have us file and pay your California sales tax returns for you.
-Learn more about TaxJar AutoFile here!
+Learn more about TaxJar AutoFile and how TaxJar works here!